Home » Heart Rate » Running Stamina: 5 Tips To Increase Your Endurance

 Running requires sustained, repetitive motion over an extended length of time.
 As such, a runner’s ability to maintain their energy level over longer distances depends on their stamina and endurance.
 Improving your stamina and endurance is easy; all you need is the motivation to make each mile count.
 Soon you’ll be able to run longer distances, relishing the resultant runner’s high.

-Through this article we will discuss the ways in which you can model your exercise schedule to develop your stamina and endurance.
+We will discuss the ways in which you can model your exercise schedule to develop your stamina and endurance.

 As expected, your endurance will improve if you run as often as you can.
 Follow a schedule and go for a run at least three times a week.
 That being said, your running frequency should be based on your fitness level and running experience.
 If you’re a beginner, start slow by committing to 1-2 runs a week, thereby giving your body time to acclimatise.